The person at the center of this case

 Investigating agency: Lincoln County Sheriff's Office | 01-07862.

-Eugene Hyatt and girlfriend Kami Vollendroff left their oceanfront condominium at Boiler Bay State Park to look at tide pools.
+Eugene Hyatt and Kami Vollendroff left their oceanfront condominium at Boiler Bay State Park to look at tide pools.

-A storm hit the area; authorities believe the couple was swept out to sea by a powerful wave.
+A storm hit the area.
+Authorities believe the couple was swept out to sea by a powerful wave.

 Any information, no matter how small, could be crucial to solving this case.